-Summary of Draft Letter
+Summary of ICI's Comment Letter

-The draft letter notes that the Proposals intend to address concerns that issuers and their "insiders"[7] would engage in abusive trading tactics either to increase company share prices to enhance executive compensation and insider stock values or otherwise to profit from insider trading information.
-It notes that, although those concerns may be appropriate for operating companies, they are misplaced for funds, as fund insiders have little to no ability or incentive to engage in those practices.

-The draft letter notes that funds are pass-through investment vehicles that, by their nature, inhibit a fund insider's ability to engage in the abusive trading tactics described.
-Unlike operating companies, fund market share prices are based primarily on a fund's net asset value, which is computed pursuant to strict pricing requirements, promptly reflects share repurchases, and is transparent.
-This transparency provides fund shareholders with timely additional information to assess the impact that a share repurchase might have on fund share values and neutralizes any information asymmetries that fund insiders might have over fund shareholders.
-The draft letter also notes that fund compensation arrangements are not directly tied to fund market share prices or earnings per share and fund insiders are not compensated in fund shares, giving them little to no incentive to manipulate fund share prices.
-Accordingly, the draft letter strongly recommends that the Commission exclude funds from each Proposal.
+ICI strongly recommends that the SEC exclude funds from the proposals.
+ICI notes that the proposals intend to address concerns that issuers and their "insiders"[8] would engage in abusive trading tactics either to increase company share prices to enhance executive compensation and insider stock values or otherwise to profit from insider trading information.
+These concerns, however, are misplaced for funds, as fund insiders have little to no ability or incentive to engage in those practices.
+Funds are pass-through investment vehicles that, by their nature, inhibit a fund insider's ability to engage in the abusive trading tactics described.
+Fund market share prices are based primarily on a fund's NAV, which value is transparent, computed pursuant to strict pricing requirements, and promptly reflects share repurchases.
+The transparency provides fund shareholders with the requisite information to assess the impact that a share repurchase might have on fund share values and neutralizes any information asymmetries that fund insiders might have over fund shareholders, eliminating the need for funds to separately report repurchases.
+Also, fund compensation arrangements generally are not tied to fund market share prices or earnings per share directly, and ICI is unaware of any fund insiders who are compensated in fund shares or options, giving them little to no incentive to manipulate fund share prices.
+Accordingly, the letter strongly recommends that the Commission exclude funds from each proposal.

-If the Commission determines to apply any final requirements related to the Share Repurchase Proposal to funds, the draft letter strongly recommends that it exclude them from the proposed Form SR reporting requirements and, instead, require funds to provide the daily information from the Form SR reporting requirements in their semi-annual Form N-CSR filings.
+If the Commission determines to apply any final requirements related to the Share Repurchase Proposal to funds, then ICI strongly recommends that the SEC exclude them from the new Form SR reporting requirements and, instead, require funds to provide the daily information from the Form SR reporting requirements less frequently in their semi-annual Form N-CSR filings.
+If, however, the Commission applies the Form SR requirements to funds, ICI strongly recommends that it at least apply a de minimis repurchase threshold under which a fund would not be required to file the form (e.g., applying a threshold that permits a fund that purchases less than one percent of the total number of shares of that class outstanding not to file the form).

-If the Commission determines to apply any additional conditions related to the Trading Arrangements Proposal to funds, the draft letter recommends that it at least exclude them from the 30-day cooling-off period for issuers.
+If the Commission determines to apply any additional conditions related to the Trading Arrangements Proposal to funds, the letter recommends that it at least exclude them from the 30-day cooling-off period for issuers.
 Imposing the requirement would inhibit funds needlessly from quickly creating, adopting, and implementing a legitimate share repurchase plan under a fund trading arrangement that takes advantage of then-current market conditions.